That Girl’s Blog: Ice Cream Trucks – The Sound Of Summer

 A few weeks ago, an ice cream truck made a special trip through my neighborhood.
 I witnessed children’s heads pop up like prairie dogs from their video games.
 Neighbors stepped outside in the sunshine to see if they were actually hearing a familiar melody.
 There were smiles on the faces of their parents and, in almost no time, there were bright blue tongues and chocolate smudged cheeks on children of all ages.

-And, yes, I found myself standing in the middle of my front lawn with a crumple of money in my hand waiting patiently to order a toasted almond ice cream bar… (and a Chaco-Taco for later).
+And, yes, I found myself standing in the middle of my front lawn with a crumple of money in my hand waiting patiently to order a Toasted Almond ice cream bar… (and a Choco-Taco for later).

+Special thank you to Cape Cod Slush & Ice Cream Co., for the smiles!

 What’s your favorite Ice Cream Truck treat?
 Tell me about it!
 CatWilson@CCB-Media.com